MSLNZ/GTC/docs/API/uncertain_numbers.rst

 .. contents::
    :local:

-The GUM Tree calculator (``GTC``) is a data processing tool that uses `uncertain numbers` to represent measurements of quantities, and automates the evaluation of uncertainty in calculations of quantities derived from measured data.
+The GUM Tree calculator (``GTC``) is a data processing tool that uses `uncertain numbers` to represent measured quantities, and automates the evaluation of uncertainty when derived quantities are calculated from measured data.

 Measurement error
 =================

-Measurement obtains information about physical quantities; but the quantity of interest (the *measurand*) can never be determined exactly, it can only be estimated.
-There will always be some *measurement error* involved.
-Writing this as a mathematical equation, where the unknown measurand is :math:`Y` and the measurement result is :math:`y`, we have
+Measurement obtains information about quantities; but the quantity of interest (the *measurand*) is never determined exactly, it can only be estimated.
+There is always some *measurement error* involved.
+Writing this as an equation, where the unknown measurand is :math:`Y` and the measurement result is :math:`y`, we have

 .. math::

     y = Y + E_y\; ,

 where :math:`E_y` represents the measurement error.
-So, when we talk about 'uncertainty', it may be the 'uncertainty of :math:`y` as an estimate of :math:`Y`' that is intended.
-In other words, the 'uncertainty' of using, in some way, the measured value :math:`y` as an estimate of the target value of the measurand :math:`Y`.
+So, the measurement result, :math:`y`, is not quite what is wanted; it only provides an approximate value for :math:`Y`.

+This is how 'uncertainty' arises.
+After any measurement, we are faced with uncertainty about what will happen when we take the measured value :math:`y` and use it for the target value of the measurand, :math:`Y`.
+For example, suppose the speed of a car is measured by a law enforcement officer.
+The measurement is made to decide whether, in fact, a car was travelling faster than the legal limit.
+However, this decision cannot be made perfectly, because the actual speed :math:`Y` remains unknown.
+It is possible that the measured value :math:`y` will show that the car was speeding when in fact it was not, or the opposite.
+This difficulty with making the correct decision is inevitable.
+So, in practice, a decision rule will be used that takes account of the measurement uncertainty.
+The rule will probably err on the side of caution (a few speeding drivers may escape rather than unfairly accusing good drivers of speeding).

-Clearly, the error :math:`E_y` gives rise to the uncertainty; but this value is never known, we may only describe it in statistical terms.
-So, a related use of the word *uncertainty* is to refer to the extent of a statistical distribution associated with :math:`E_y`.
+Clearly, the measurement error :math:`E_y` gives rise to the uncertainty; but, like the measurand, the value of this quantity is never known, at best it can be described in statistical terms.
+Another use of the word 'uncertainty' is to refer to the extent of a statistical distribution associated with :math:`E_y`.
 For example, the term 'standard uncertainty' refers to the standard deviation of a distribution associated with the results of an unpredictable quantity.

 Measurement models
 ------------------
-It is generally possible to enumerate a number of factors that influence the outcome of a measurement process, thereby contributing to the final measurement error.
-In an analysis of the measurement, these factors must be included in a measurement model, which defines the measurand in terms of all other significant influence quantities.
-Mathematically, we may write
+It is generally possible to identify a number of factors that influence the outcome of a measurement process, thereby contributing to the final measurement error.
+In a formal analysis of the measurement, these factors must be included in a measurement model, which defines the measurand in terms of all other significant influence quantities.
+In mathematical terms, we write

 .. math::